 The Bank controls its concentration risk by means of appropriate structural limits and borrower limits based on creditworthiness.
-The exposures to individual client(s) or group(s) are based on the internal rating of the borrower as well as group-wide borrowing limits and capped by the regulatory ceiling.
+The exposures to individual clients or group are based on the internal rating of the counterparty as well as group-wide borrowing limits and capped by the regulatory ceiling.